Responsive Design System and OEM Developer Guidelines

 Android Auto Breakpoints

-From debriefing and requirements intake and aligning on the scope of deliverables for each cycle to proposing new ideas for delivering specs files and components back to Google, and make it easier to read, navigate and implement for OEM developers, different parts of the process were improved in the time I worked at Android Auto.
+We improved the design and handoff process by debriefing, aligning on the scope of deliverables for each cycle, and proposing new ideas for delivering spec files and components back to Google to make it easier to read, navigate, and implement for OEM developers.